-Wordsmith Virginia Gillespie creates projects and events in the verbal arts at her VG PlayRoom Studio in Crescent Beach.
-She is a 2016 Surrey Civic Treasure for her work as an arts advocate, writer and multidisciplinary arts event producer.
-She is also a Suzuki Elder.
+Artistic Director, Virginia Gillespie, devises mixed-arts projects and events hatched at the VG PlayRoom Studio in Crescent Beach, BC.
+She is the recipient of a 2016 Surrey CivicTreasure for her work as an arts advocate, writer and events producer.
 Her short play HOARDER was selected for a curated reading for the Vancouver SHIFT Festival in support of the Downtown Eastside Women’s Centre.
 Her book of poetry and lyrics, TAOIST INNER TUBE RIDER, includes a CD with actor and musician colleagues.
 In order to “bring art alive” she collaborates with visual artists like fabric artist Elizabeth Carefoot for the Grandmothers: Agents of Transformation exhibit at Douglas College.
-Currently focusing on new works and forms in theatre, she draws from global experience that is both experiential and cross-cultural.
-From touring in a rock musical in England; singing and acting at the Irish Sugawn Folk Kitchen in London to creating original pieces for the Sechelt Storytelling Festival, devising and directing a youth against racism performance and managing a Business Theatre program in Munich, she is passionate about making performance an innovative tool for personal, societal and cultural transformation.
+Currently focusing on devising new works and and performance projects, she draws from global experience that is both experiential and cross-cultural.
+From touring in a rock musical in England; singing and acting at the Irish Sugawn Folk Kitchen in London to creating original pieces for the Sechelt Storytelling Festival, devising and directing a United Nations Youth against Racism performance and managing a Business Theatre program in Munich, she is passionate about making performance an innovative tool for personal, societal and ecological transformation.